-There are also changes to VA funding fees, one-time fees that help keep the program running.
-Fees will increase for most buyers, for the next two years.
-Veterans and service members must pay an additional 0.15 to 0.30 percent, though National Guard and Reserve members will have their funding fee lowered to the same level as other military borrowers.
+These one-time fees help keep the loan program running.
+However, some borrowers may have to pay slightly (0.15 to 0.30 percent) more than the published rates in 2021.
+Veterans and service members will be charged the higher rates though National Guard and Reserve members will have their funding fee lowered to the same level as other military borrowers.

 VA mortgage FAQs

 Getting a VA loan requires a COE that proves your eligibility.
 You can get a COE through the VA eBenefits website, by mail, or your lender may be able to get it for you.

 You’ll need documentation that you’ve met minimum service requirements.
 For example: